Censorship of Facebook: India

 The first time Facebook shared how often it allows governments to censor their citizens' content, they stated that India had censored 4,765 posts in their country in the last six months of 2013.
 Facebook removed these posts in India under the government's claim of unlawful content.

 India imposed a three-day ban on Facebook and other social media sites during the riots in Punjab, Haryana and Chandigarh after the conviction of Baba Ram Rahim Singh in 2017.
 Censorship on Facebook increased by 19% in 6 months in 2014; India led the list of content removal in 2014.

 Indonesia

-Indonesian citizens are familiar with censorship of Facebook content.
-In 2019, the government (through the ministry of information Rusdiantara) threatened to ban the social network.
-Soon after the agreement made, the first public known about censorship is on the demonstration that campaigned as riots by government, maybe this is the first-ever plot twist used on demonstration using social media.
+In 2019, the government (through the ministry of information) threatened to ban the social network.

 In 2020, Facebook censored posts about "FPI".
-The escalation is in December 2020 when there are 6 civilians killed on purported attach by Police.
-As soon Police made a press release about resistance it doubted by the public as self-defence procedure.
-Independent analyst showed the public doubt on Police fact statement in social media post interactions.
-NGO's urged government to form independent investigations to observe the issue of human-right offenses and extra judicial killing.
+The escalation is in December 2020 when there are six FPI-affiliated civilians killed on purported attach by Police.

 Iran

-After the 2009 election in Iran, Facebook was banned because of fears that opposition movements were being organized on the website.
+After the 2009 Iranian presidential election, Facebook was banned because of fears that opposition movements were being organized on the website.
 However, after four years of the blocking of Facebook website, as of September 2013, the blocking of both Twitter and Facebook was thought to have been lifted without notice.

 Iranians lost unrestricted access to Facebook and Twitter the next day, leaving many people wondering whether the opening was deliberate or the result of some technical glitch.